 Community Kit Project

-Formerly known as the Diversity Toolbox project, the Community Kit project is an initiative from the Multicultural Center that puts YOU in charge of shaping your communities and spreading awareness and knowledge of diversity and social justice issues.
+The Community Kit project is an initiative from the Student Life Multicultural Center that puts YOU in charge of shaping your communities and spreading awareness and knowledge of diversity and social justice issues.
 With fun, flexible, and adaptable tools, people facilitate within their own communities a deeper awareness of diversity and social justice issues to create healthier, more inclusive communities.

 What is a Community Kit?